Towards Reliable Benchmarking: A Contamination Free, Controllable Evaluation Framework for Multi-step LLM Function Calling: Reproducibility Statement

 \section{Reproducibility Statement}

 We have made several efforts to ensure the reproducibility of our work.
 First, the design principles, methodology, and evaluation setup for FuncBenchGen are detailed in Section \ref{sec:framework}.
 All models used in the experiments are well-documented in Appendix \ref{app:sec:models}, with the prompt example in Appendix \ref{app:sec:example_input}.
-Upon paper acceptance, we will release the framework, codebase, and detailed documentation for both the experimental setup and data generation to promote ease of replication.